Dirtfoot: 2014

-With the departure of Daniel Breithaupt and Nathan Woods early in 2014 Dirtfoot looked to Derek Russell to expand his rhythm responsibilities while calling on his band mates from local Shreveport band Magnolia Brown, Garrett Brolund on bass and Sam Apperson in the new position of lead guitar.
+With the departure of Daniel Breithaupt and Nathan Woods early in 2014, Dirtfoot looked to Derek Russell to expand his rhythm responsibilities while calling on his band mates from local Shreveport band Magnolia Brown, Garrett Brolund on bass and Sam Apperson in the new position of lead guitar.
 The band continued to tour throughout the year.

 2015-present

 Early 2015 saw the departure of Gerardy and not long after Apperson, Russell and Broulund left as well to focus on Magnolia Brown.
 With only two members left, the founders set out to refresh the roster.
-Local musicians, Spencer Teekell (Upright bass) John Hoffman (Drums) and Cory Knippers (Trombone) jumped in to fill the spots in late March and by late May the band was back on the road.
+Local musicians, Spencer Teekell (upright bass) John Hoffman (drums) and Cory Knippers (trombone) jumped in to fill the spots in late March and by late May the band was back on the road.
 The final piece for the new lineup came later in the year as guitarist Wayne Anderson joined as the second lead.

 In 2025, John Hoffman became the drummer for Primus.

-The band continues to tour and has begun writing new material for an upcoming album.